-The RTEP base case is developed for a reference year 5 years in the future.
-All identified RTEP Baseline and Supplemental Projects projected to be in service by June 1 of the reference year are included in the system model.
-Load is modeled at a non-diversified forecasted 50/50 summer peak load level.
 All long-term firm transmission service confirmed for the reference year and service with rollover rights that has been coordinated with the applicable PJM neighboring region is included in the model.
-Generation and Merchant Transmission Facilities that have proceeded at least through the execution of the Facility Study Agreement stage of the interconnection process are considered in the model along with any associated network upgrades.
+Generation and Merchant Transmission Facilities that have proceeded at least through the execution of the Facility StudyInterconnection Study Agreement (ISA) stage of the interconnection process are considered in the model along with any associated network upgrades.
+If existing Capacity Resources and those with an ISA are not sufficient to meet overall system demand levels then Capacity Resources that have an executed Facility Study Agreement (FSA) may be considered as well.

 The starting point dispatch is developed as explained in the next step.
-PJM uses a uniform reduction of generation in place of discrete forced outages for this test due to the significant bias any one specific outage pattern can have on the final overload results.
+PJM uses a uniformreductionblock dispatch approach to dispatch the generation and limits the maximum output of any single generator to account for the PJM system-wide forced outage rate and regional weather-related unavailability.
+This approach to dispatching the generation -of- generationattempts to broadly account for the economics and operating limitations of individual resource types during the period under examination and avoids direct consideration of any particular resource's confidential economic and operating limitations and -in place of discrete- forced outages for this test due to the significant bias any one specific outagea less generic dispatch pattern can have on the final overload results.